imlakshay08/waste-management-system/README.md

 Complaining about the waste problem encountered everyday to municipality is hefty process and waste management aims to make this process easier.
 With a simple handheld device with access to internet, user can use this platform complain their concerns to municipality .
 The automated system will redirect the complains .The municipality admins at the receiving side can acknowledge the reports which lets the users whether their complain is adddressed or not.

 Special thanks and credits to [@janakbist](https://github.com/janakbist/).
-Thank you very much for this sir.
+Thank you very much sir.

 ### Requirements for the project